-SWK 333 Human Behavior and Social Environment I Credit, 3 sem. hrs.
+SWK 333 Human Behavior and Social Environment I

 Prerequisites: SOC 205; PSY 201; BIO 111 and 103

 Course will present the development of the individual through the life cycle, focusing on the biological, cultural, psychological and social systems as they affect human behavior.
 Includes oral presentation by student.